 22.214.171.124 Transcribe the title of manifestation in the form and order in which it is presented in the source, unless specifically instructed otherwise.

 1.2.31 Title information not appearing on title page

 Title proper: The lawes resolutions of womens rights, or, The lawes provision for woemen

 Note on title: Running title: The womans lawier

-184.108.40.206 Title access plays an important role in enabling users to identify and locate special collections materials.
-Titles may apply to a resource at the work, expression, manifestation, or item level.
-While some title access will be handled by controlled forms, these instructions cover specific situations commonly encountered by rare materials catalogers, in which the provision of uncontrolled title access points is likely to be useful.
+126.96.36.199 Title access plays an important role in enabling users to identify and locate special collections materials.
+Variant title access enables titles other than the title proper to be indexed.
+While some title access will be handled by controlled access points, these instructions cover specific situations commonly encountered by rare materials catalogers in which the provision of variant title access is likely to be useful.